As close to perfect as you will get when it comes to an electric toothbrush for kids.

 The stand itself is White in colour and has a prong on the top of it that fits into the base of the brush handle.
 The handle will sit upright on the stand.

 Wired into the charging unit is a power cable that is about 1 meter in length and has a 2 pin connector on the end of it.
-Plug it into the mains socket and you are good to then charge the brush.
+This is not a European mains power connector, this is a 2 pin plug suitable for bathrooms in the UK.

 Thankfully, if you do travel and need to take the charger, you need only a plug adapter and not a voltage adapter as the charging stand itself supports voltages from 100-240v.